JonathanWry/Enhanced-Atrial-Fibrillation-Prediction-in-ESUS-Patients-with-Pre-training-and-Transfer-Learning/README.md

 - `cbicd3.sh` – train on **combined ICD-3** dataset
 - `cbicd4.sh` – train on **combined ICD-4** dataset
 - **Description**: Each script calls the transfer learning framework to pretrain and fine-tune on hypergraph datasets, producing compressed representations of hyperedge features.
+-
+### Supervised Representation Learning for Hyperedges
+#### Step 1: Feature Generation
+As in the unsupervised setting, begin by generating features for each dataset.
+#### Step 2: Low-Dimensional Representation
+Navigate to the supervised_pretraining directory and run train.py to obtain low-dimensional feature representations for hyperedges.
 ---